Understanding Legal Service of Papers in WA: Do You Have to Physically Touch the Documents?

 Key Methods of Service in Washington State:

 - Personal Service: This involves delivering the documents to the individual named in the legal action.
 If someone refuses to accept the documents when the process server is in front of them, personal service is still possible.
 A process server can leave the court documents at your feet if you refuse to accept them in hand.
+The server must verbally state they are leaving the documents.

 - Substitute Service: If personal service is not feasible, documents could be left with another competent person who resides at the home.
 This person must be of suitable age and discretion, meaning they are capable of understanding the importance of the documents.
 As mentioned above, service is still possible if the co-occupant does not physically touch the papers.